Mateusz-Grzelinski/actionlint-py/README.md

 # Development

-Development of wrapper and releasing new version: see [README-DEV.md](README-DEV.md)
+Development of wrapper and releasing new version: see [README-DEV.md](./README-DEV.md)

+# Roadmap

+- [ ] Update tag in readme in github action when releasing new version
+- [ ] Upload also binary distribution, not only source distribution